 - The date the letter was issued and its expiration date

 Once the letter is submitted to a seller, make sure that your lender is available to speak to the seller’s agents.
 Many real estate agents are not familiar with the hard money process and have questions about it.
-If a closing date is scheduled for just days or weeks from the offer’s acceptance, the seller’s agent might need to be reassured that your lender is competent, honest, and is able to meet the deadline.
+If a closing date is scheduled for just days or weeks from the offer’s acceptance, the seller’s agent might need to be reassured that your lender is competent, honest, and able to meet the tight deadline.

 Leave a Reply